Broadway’s Cort Theatre to be renamed in honor of James Earl Jones

-NEW YORK — The newly restored Cort Theatre on Broadway will formally be renamed after James Earl Jones on Monday, becoming the second theater on the Great White Way named after a Black artist.
+NEW YORK — The newly restored Cort Theatre on Broadway has been renamed after James Earl Jones, becoming the second theater on the Great White Way named after a Black artist.

+During Monday's ceremony included Norm Lewis singing "Go the Distance," Brian Stokes Mitchell singing "Make Them Hear You" and words from Mayor Eric Adams, Samuel L. Jackson and LaTanya Richardson Jackson.
+The 91-year-old Jones did not attend.

 The honor adds to the many that the iconic actor Jones has amassed, including two Emmys, a Golden Globe, two Tony Awards, a Grammy, the National Medal of Arts and the Kennedy Center Honors.
 He also was given an honorary Oscar and a special Tony for lifetime achievement.

 "It means everything.
 You can't think of an artist that has served America more," director Kenny Leon told The Associated Press ahead of the ceremony.
-"He was in the military, he did his service there.
-He did his service on stage, he did his service on film, television, radio.
-He did his service everywhere and he's still doing it."
+"It's like it seems like a small act, but it's a huge action.
+It's something we can look up and see that's tangible."

 The renaming comes after a wide Broadway coalition of theater owners, producers, union leaders, creators and casting directors hammered out a series of reforms and commitments in 2021 for the theater industry to ensure equity, diversity, inclusion and accessibility.